tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 12 - Risk Analysis and Safety in Robotics and Automation.md

 ### Fault Tree Analysis (FTA)
 - It defines multiple causes leading to an undesired event
 - Used in accident investigation and in detailed hazard assessment
-- FT is a logic diagram based on the principle of multi
+- FT is a logic diagram based on the principle of multi-causality defining all branches of events which could contribute to an accident or failure
+- The relation between causes and an undesired event in FT is based on Boolean algebra basic operators

 ### Event Tree Analysis (ETA)